Beauty and the Beast poster

 Disruption

-Maurice gets lost in the forest on his way to the fair, pursued by wolves.
-He stumbles upon the Beast's castle seeking shelter, and is imprisoned by the Beast for picking a rose from the garden.
+Maurice gets lost in the woods during a storm and is chased by wolves.
+He stumbles upon the Beast's castle seeking shelter, but is imprisoned by the Beast for trespassing.
+Belle's ordinary world is disrupted when Philippe returns without her father.

 5